CosmosDB/labs/technical_deep_dive/05-authoring_stored_procedures.md

 # Authoring Azure Cosmos DB Stored Procedures using JavaScript

+In this lab, you will author and execute multiple stored procedures within your Azure Cosmos DB instance.
+You will explore features unique to JavaScript stored procedures such as throwing errors for transaction rollback, logging using the JavaScript console and implementing a continuation model within a bounded execution enviornment.

 ## Setup

-Before starting any lab in this workshop, you will need to create the various Azure resources necessary to complete the lab.
-In this exercise, you will create an Azure Cosmos DB account, database and collection.
+*Before you start this lab, you will need to create an Azure Cosmos DB database and collection that you will use throughout the lab.*

 ### Create Azure Cosmos DB Database and Collection